by Lisa Hugh MSHS RD LDN CLT

 So, if a person is able to eat coconut, knowing that specific foods contain ONLY coconut may be a matter of safety & comfort.
-(For example, a bag of shredded coconut would be a safe food for somebody with nut allergies; but a bag of trailmix that contains nuts and coconut would not be a safe food.)
+(For example, a bag of shredded coconut would be a safe food for somebody with nut allergies; but a bag of trail mix that contains nuts and coconut would not be a safe food.)
 Minimal food processing allows for wholesome food to be more convenient.
-Examples of single ingredient coconut foods include: canned coconut milk, coconut water, and dried shredded coconut.
-These foods can be used in lots of ways: canned coconut milk can be blended in to smoothies, cooked in rice & peas, made in to a curry sauce.
+Examples of single ingredient coconut foods include canned coconut milk, coconut water, and dried shredded coconut.
+These foods can be used in lots of ways: canned coconut milk can be blended in smoothies, cooked in rice & peas, and added to a curry sauce.
 Coconut water can be a simple beverage or blended with other fruit juices.
 Dried shredded coconut can be added to hot cereals, cold cereals, smoothie bowls, trail mix, or blended in to smoothies.
 Different formats of foods allow for flexibility in terms of nutrition as well.
 A person with dental problems might not tolerate dried coconut but could enjoy the liquid forms.
 A person on a fat-restricted diet may not tolerate coconut milk but may tolerate coconut water.
 A person on a fiber-restricted diet may not tolerate dried coconut but may tolerate coconut milk and coconut water.

 Another example is white rice vs. brown rice.
 Brown rice is a whole food and is a single ingredient food.
 White rice is processed so that the outer portion of the rice is removed.
 So while it is not a whole food, it is a single ingredient food.
-A person who can eat rice has the option of having white rice and brown rice - both have nutrition benefits and each has different flavor and cooking profiles.
+A person who can eat rice has the option of having white rice and brown rice - both have nutrition benefits and each has a different flavor and cooking profiles.

 To recap, Single Ingredient Groceries are a matter of safety and comfort, and help a diet to be convenient and flexible.